 Conservation on Crown Lands: The land base on Crown Lands available for harvesting has been decreasing over time as the government increases the area of land that is protected for conservation purposes.
 According to the New Brunswick Forest Products Association, the percentage of constrained forestlands on Crown Lands increased from approximately 18% in 1992 to approximately 32% in 2002, thereby reducing fibre supply in New Brunswick and increasing the attractiveness of freehold lands.
 Moreover, the annual allowable harvest for softwood species on Crown Lands in New Brunswick has been reduced by 14% since 1982 (source: New Brunswick Forest Products Association) while the Province of Quebec reduced its annual allowable harvest level by 20% in 2005 (source: Resources naturelles et Faune, Quebec, Mars 2005).
 The 2009 document "A balanced management approach for New Brunswick's Crown Forest" indicated that conservation forest area would be reduced to between 23% and 25% of Crown Lands starting in 2012 (source: Province of New Brunswick 2009).
-In 2011, conservation forest targets were subject to additional review that resulted in the delayed implementation of new management plans by one year, final conservation targets have yet to be finalized as various Crown policies on conservation forest continued to be debated within the government resulting in further delays of final decisions.
-The amount of protected natural areas is set to increase from 3% to 5%, a significant portion of which is scheduled to be designated in north-western New Brunswick on Crown Timber License 9.
-A Ministerial decision on targets for conservation forest areas on Crown Lands was expected sometime in 2012, however no such decision has yet been released.
-While more land may be available for harvesting, as compared to the previous five year period, the Minister has advised that harvest volumes will be lower across the province.
-Management attributes this decline to changing government objectives, including management strategies for regional forest species.
-As a result, fibre supply in the markets served by Acadian is gradually contracting, increasing the attractiveness of freehold timberlands.
+In 2011, conservation forest targets were subject to additional review that resulted in the delayed implementation of new management plans.
+In March 2014, the Government of New Brunswick released a revised strategy that will expand protected natural areas to 8% while dropping total conservation forest to 23%.
+While no details have been released, the Government has announced that softwood harvest levels will be increasing by 660,000 m3 annually and that hardwood harvest level will remain the same as the current management plan.